catrincm/johannes-website/content/publication/stern-2023a/index.md

 ---
-title: "Logic of Truth and Maximality"
+title: "Logics of Truth and Maximality"
 authors: ["Johannes Stern"]

 date: 2023-10-03